eclipse-theia/theia-website/src/docs/tree_widget.md

         {
             name: 'Apples',
             children: [{ name: 'Golden Delicious', quantity: 4 },
-            ...
+            // ... more properties
         },
-        ...
+        // ... more children
     ]
 },
-...
+// ... more elements
 ];
 ```

-This business model needs to be mapped to a hierarchy of tree nodes.
-These are objects that satisfy  the `TreeNode` interface, which primarily provides the `id` and `parent` properties.
-Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by utiltiy functions within the `CompoiteTreeNode` namespace, which are described below.
+This business model now needs to be mapped to a hierarchy of tree nodes, so that it can be represented in a tree.
+These tree nodes are objects that satisfy the `TreeNode` interface, which primarily provides the `id` and `parent` properties.
+Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by utility functions within the `CompoiteTreeNode` namespace, when adding child nodes.
+More information on these utility functions can be found below.

 Since the `TreeNode` interface lacks a `children` property, it is only suitable for leaves in the tree.
 For container nodes, we need to use the interface `CompositeTreeNode` instead.

+While using these two interfaces would be enough to realize a tree visualization, neither `TreeNode` nor `CompositeTreeNode`
+provide any way to reference our own data.
+Usually, such references are needed, however, to determine additional tree
+properties (such as labels, icons), and to trace events on nodes (such as selecting, clicking, etc.) back to the
-But still, neither `TreeNode`, not `CompositeTreeNode` provide any way to reference our own data.
-To address this, it is common practice to define custom sub-interfaces for the tree nodes.
+underlying business model.
+Therefore, it is common practice to define custom sub-interfaces for the tree nodes.

 Let us provide these sub-interfaces along with type-checking functions: